eslint/archive-website/docs/1.0.0/rules/vars-on-top.md

 ## Rule Details

 This rule aims to keep all variable declarations in the leading series of statements.
-Allowing multiple helps promote maintainability and reduces syntax.
+Allowing multiple declarations helps promote maintainability and is thus allowed.

+### Examples

 No variable declarations in a block.